TV Brasília: Beginnings (1960–1972)

-TV Brasília produced little more than 60% of the programming, but also aired programs from TV Tupi do Rio and São Paulo along with international programs, but only started to advertise itself as an affiliate in 1973.
-Until then, TV Brasília referred to Tupi's programs as exclusive to TV Brasília or in some cases referred to them as Rêde Associada de Emissoras.
-In 1961, TV Brasília, as well as Alvorada and Nacional, received many requests for mass shutdown due to the conditions of the city at the time.
-Moacir Ruiz was the first announcer in the city.
+TV Brasília produced a little more than 60% of its programming and, being one of the first channels in the country to have videotaping technology, also aired recordings from TV Tupi do Rio and São Paulo, as well as international programs.
+However, TV Brasilia only began to give credit to its affiliate channels for airing their programming in 1973, and until then had not recognized that the programming they broadcast was not their own.

+In 1961, TV Brasília, as well as TV Alvorada and TV Nacional, received many requests to shutdown due to the conditions of the city at the time.

 In the early 1960s, TV Brasília opened a branch in Taguatinga, which would later serve to produce content for remote populations.
-Early on, the station mostly broadcast in the evenings, but it had a park of technical equipment that included 2 transmitters, making it impossible for the station to go off the air easily.
-The station also had a 300 m2 studio that was easily modified and an auditorium with 400 seats.
+Early on, the station mostly broadcast in the evenings.
+The station consisted of 2 transmitters, a modular studio 300 m2 large, and an auditorium with 400 seats.

-On August 1, 1961, the program O Mundo é Das Mulheres was launched, the first station's first daytime program.
-The hosts were Zélia Marcondes and Renée Nunes, who gave tips on decorations, fashions, cuisine, beauty, horoscope and stickers.
-The program's name was subject to critique so it was changed the following day to No Mundo das Mulheres.
+On August 1, 1961, the station launched its first daytime program, O Mundo é Das Mulheres (The World is for Women).
+The hosts were Zélia Marcondes and Renée Nunes, who gave tips on interior design, fashion, cuisine, beauty, astrology, and etiquette.
+The program's name was subject to criticism, so it was changed the following day to No Mundo das Mulheres (In the World of Women).

-On the station's fourth anniversary on April 21, 1964, it launched a new logo, slogan and programming, with more series and fewer films.
-The rebranding highlighted the Indian logo, this time with a differentiated appearance.
-In the same year, Tele-Colégio Canal 6 was replaced by TV Escola.
+On the station's fourth anniversary on April 21, 1964, it debuted a new logo, slogan, and set.
+In the same year, Tele-Colégio Canal 6 was replaced by TV Escola, increasing its airtime.
+Flash Social could not be recorded on the week Castello Branco took power during the 1964 coup.
 All of the station's visual art was based on the capital's monuments, a concept that would be reused 50 years later in 2014.
-On Sunday, October 4, 1964, TV Brasília launched one of the first educational auditorium programs in the Midwest.
+On Sunday, October 4, 1964, TV Brasília launched one of the first educational audio-programs in the Midwest.
 Created and presented by Wanderley Mattos, Nota Dez was a gameshow for elementary school students and had attractions such as prizes.

-On January 15, 1966, due to flooding in the state of Guanabara, TV Brasília launched the campaign, Rio, Brasília é Contigo and initiatives to help affected residents.
+On January 15, 1966, due to flooding in the state of Guanabara, TV Brasília launched the campaign Rio, Brasília é Contigo and initiatives to help affected residents.
 Later, Correio Braziliense and Varig adopted the initiative.
+The station's lobby was used as a donation center, and donations were transported from there to Rio de Janeiro.
+The campaign to send supplies to Rio de Janeiro started a day early because of an overload in donations, causing Isto foi Notícia to continue overnight and the following day's schedule opened exceptionally early, at 10am.

-Em 1967, Carrossel premiered, which in its initial phase, presented by artist Darlan Rosa (Titio Darlan), told stories to children while he drew with his two hands simultaneously.
-"I'm not ambidexter, byt the right hand mirrors the left.
-I just made that up to give an homage to the mirrored city".
+In 1967, Carrossel premiered, which in its initial phase, presented by artist Darlan Rosa (Titio Darlan), told stories to children while he drew with his two hands simultaneously.
+Rosa commented, "I am not ambidextrous, but my left hand mirrors my right.
+I made this up just to pay tribute to the mirrored city."